k0sproject/k0s/docs/backup.md

 The command would fail if the data directory for the current controller has overlapping data with the backup archive content.
 The command would use the archived `k0s.yaml` as the cluster configuration description.

+In case if your cluster is HA, after restoring single controller node, join the rest of the controller nodes to the cluster.
+E.g. steps for N nodes cluster would be:
+- Restore backup on fresh machine
+- Run controller there
+- Join N-1 new machines to the cluster the same way as for the first setup.